SUI-Components/sui/packages/sui-ssr/README.md

 If you have in your package.json the flag `criticalCSS: true` but you want to disable it in development.
 You can use the env var `DISABLE_CRITICAL_CSS=true` when you start your server.

+## Render Head tags

+This package use (@s-ui/react-head)[https://github.com/SUI-Components/sui/tree/master/packages/sui-react-head] to put custom HTML in your header.

 ## Link Packages

 If you want you can link packages when you create a new static version of your site.
 But if you are using `sui-bundler` to link packages too.
 Please be sure to be in sync with the packages linkeds in both tools